53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Delete Syntax

-It deletes a sublime-syntax file from a list of created syntaxes.
+It delete a sublime-syntax file from a list of created syntaxes.

 ### Delete Syntaxes

-It deletes all created sublime-syntax files in `icons_syntaxes` folder.
+It delete all created sublime-syntax files in `icons_syntaxes` folder.

 ### Delete Theme

-It deletes a sublime-theme file from a list of created themes.
+It delete a sublime-theme file from a list of created themes.

 ### Delete Themes

-It deletes all created sublime-theme files in `icons` folder.
+It delete all created sublime-theme files in `icons` folder.

 ### Install Syntax